JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_components.md

 *  Module-level

-Application-level components are created and initialized on IDEA start-up.
+Application-level components are created and initialized when IntelliJ IDEA starts up.
-They can be acquired from the [Application](https://github.com/JetBrains/intellij-community/blob/master/platform/core-api/src/com/intellij/openapi/application/Application.java) instance with the ```getComponent(Class)``` method.
+They can be acquired from the [Application](https://github.com/JetBrains/intellij-community/blob/master/platform/core-api/src/com/intellij/openapi/application/Application.java) instance by using the ```getComponent(Class)``` method.

-Project-level components are created for each [Project](https://github.com/JetBrains/intellij-community/blob/master/platform/core-api/src/com/intellij/openapi/project/Project.java) instance in IDEA (please note that components might be created for even unopened projects).
+Project-level components are created for each [Project](https://github.com/JetBrains/intellij-community/blob/master/platform/core-api/src/com/intellij/openapi/project/Project.java) instance in IntelliJ IDEA.
+(Please note that components may be created even for unopened projects.)
-They can be acquired from the Project instance with the ```getComponent(Class)``` method.
+They can be acquired from the Project instance by using the ```getComponent(Class)``` method.

-Module-level components are created for each [Module](https://github.com/JetBrains/intellij-community/blob/master/platform/core-api/src/com/intellij/openapi/module/Module.java) in every project loaded in IDEA.
+Module-level components are created for each [Module](https://github.com/JetBrains/intellij-community/blob/master/platform/core-api/src/com/intellij/openapi/module/Module.java) in every project loaded in IntelliJ IDEA.
-Module-level component can be acquired from Module instance with the same method.
+Module-level components can be acquired from a Module instance with the same method.

 Every component should have interface and implementation classes specified in the configuration file.
-The interface class will be used for retrieving the component from other components and the implementation class will be used for component instantiation.
+The interface class will be used for retrieving the component from other components, and the implementation class will be used for component instantiation.
 Note that two components of the same level ( [Application](https://github.com/JetBrains/intellij-community/blob/master/platform/core-api/src/com/intellij/openapi/application/Application.java), [Project](https://github.com/JetBrains/intellij-community/blob/master/platform/core-api/src/com/intellij/openapi/project/Project.java) or [Module](https://github.com/JetBrains/intellij-community/blob/master/platform/core-api/src/com/intellij/openapi/module/Module.java)
 ) cannot have the same interface class.
-Interface and implementation classes can be the same.
+Interface and implementation classes may be the same.

-Each component has the unique name which is used for its externalization and other internal needs.
+Each component has a unique name which is used for its externalization and other internal needs.
 The name of a component is returned by its ```getComponentName()``` method.

 ### Components Naming Notation

-It's recommended to name components in _<plugin_name>.<component_name>_ form.
+It is recommended to name components in _<plugin_name>.<component_name>_ form.

 ### Application Level Components